Time to shut down again? As coronavirus cases surge, a growing chorus makes the case

 But so far, that hasn’t been sufficient.
 The case counts continue to rise in a way that public health experts say is reminiscent of the exponential growth that the world’s worst-hit places experienced earlier this year, before stay-at-home orders kicked in.

-“We don’t want to become another New York, another Italy,” said Marvasti.
+“We don’t want to become another New York, another Italy,” Marvasti said.
 “But that’s where we’re headed.
 We need to learn our lesson from these places.”

-Steve Adler, the mayor of Austin, has come to the same conclusion.
+Steve Adler, the Democratic mayor of Austin, has come to the same conclusion.
 In Texas’s capital city, cases have been surging and hospitals have been filling up.

 This week, new coronavirus admissions surpassed an average of 70 per day — the low end of the trigger that health authorities had set for shutting down nonessential businesses, ending indoor restaurant dining and banning gatherings outside the home.